natanbc/deskhop/README.md

 You can lock both computers at once by using ```RIGHT CTRL + L```.
 To make use of this feature, first set up the OS for each output in config (since the shortcuts are different).

-### Gaming Mode

-If you're gaming, there is a chance your game might not work properly with absolute mouse mode.
-To address that issue, a **gaming mode** is introduced, toggled by ```LEFT CTRL + RIGHT SHIFT + G```.
-When in gaming mode, you are locked to the current screen and your mouse behaves like a standard relative mouse.
-This should also fix various virtual machine issues, currently unsupported operating systems etc.

 ### Screensaver

 Supposedly built in to prevent computer from entering standby, but truth be told - it is just fun to watch. **Off by default**, will make your mouse pointer bounce around the screen like a Pong ball.
 When enabled, it activates after a period of inactivity defined in user config header and automatically switches off as soon as you send any output towards that screen.